 - Mental healthcare: Mental health is critical for new parents in the postpartum period—according to the Seleni Institute, as many as one in five new mothers in the United States suffer from postpartum anxiety, depression, or obsessive-compulsive disorder.
 Members can make appointments with mental health providers in Maven’s virtual clinic when they need them.

-- Dedicated care specialists: Care specialists, like Maven’s Care Advocates, help ensure that members take care of their bodies and minds.
+- Dedicated care advocates: Care Advocates help ensure that members take care of their bodies and minds.
 They check in on new parents regularly and book appointments for them with providers in Maven’s virtual clinic based on clinical guidelines and individual needs—all the while helping to fill in gaps in access to postpartum care.

 - Lactation consulting: Lactation Consultants provide education, empathy, counseling, praise, and affirmation of one’s experience.
 Video appointments with a Maven Lactation Consultant can make all the difference for a new mother navigating the complex world of breastfeeding and pumping and provide helpful guidance on milk supply, latching issues, pain, mastitis, or other issues.